Ridge Regression

 \]

-where \(\lambda > 0\) is the regularization parameter that controls the strength of the penalty.
+where \(\lambda > 0\) is the regularization parameter controlling the strength of the penalty.

 Ridge regression augments the least-squares objective with a squared \(\ell_2\)-norm penalty